taku-muk/CITS3403-Project-Group42/README.md

 **Common Issues to Watch For on Code**
 - When uploading a file, it must be a CSV
 - No special characters besides commas (,) between tags
+- With entries with the type savings, debt or investment should not have tags included, as they represent financial states not transactions

 **Technologies Used**
 - HTML, CSS, JavaScript